senthil338/Software-Engineer-Interview/README.md

 # Software Engineering interview question with problems

+My name is Senthil Ramachandran and I am a software engineering having 13 years of experince.

+I can be reached at 786.senthil@gmail.com

+Please provide your suggestion to make this document very useful.

+I have consider the following facts while preparting this document
+1. You are expecting an interview soon and you want to cover the most of the important topic as early as possible.
+2. Candidate have some basic computer science fundamental knowledge.
+3. Speding more than 10 mins on each topic will not be worth if you have tight deadline.
+4. Need single source of document for an interview, referrencing multiple website require considrable amount of time and efforts.
+5. Each topic required some interview questions and answers.

+Note:- Clicking on each link will navigate us to detail page which contains source code using C# and problem you may encounter during interview

-This project contains most of the interview preparation question , answer and the reference for the questions <b>
-(leetcode, geeksforgeeks, youtupe etc).</b> I started preparing Data Structure and Alogirthm and solving the problem using C#.
-I don't find enough solution using C# as a language, So I started documeting that and mostly used online site like <b>leetcode, hackerrank, hackerearth , youtupe </b> as my learning source and I wanted to combine all together and provide the single source for interview preparation.
-This will not cover 100% problem but this will help us to know from where to start and provide good understanting of interview praparation, In online most of the problem solved by using Python and Java, So I learned Python myself and as a C# developer picking a Java its not much difficult task.This project provide overview of Design pattern, OOPS, Object Oriented design for realtime problem, problem solving and System Design.
+This Github repository will covers most of the software engineering interview  question and answers , also reference for the questions <b> (leetcode, geeksforgeeks,hackerrank,hackerearth, youtupe etc).</b> , any one have good understanding of object oriented programming  can able to understand the code.
+I started documenting all together and provide the single source for an interview preparation.
+This will not cover 100% interview problem but it will help us to understand all the important topics and it covers some overview of Data Structure and Algorithm, Design Pattern, OOPS, Object Oriented design for a realtime problem, DBMS (SQL and NOSQL), Network, Problem Solving and System Design.
 I will keep update this repostory as I learn.
 Basic understading of programming language is require to understand the code.

 Suggestions and comments are welcome.

 * [Technical Interview Questions](#tech)
    * [Data Structures and Algorithms](#dsalg)
    * [DBMS](#dbms)